The Bankrate promise

 It’s easy to confuse auto loan modifications with refinancing, but the two aren’t quite the same.
 Both can possibly get you a lower payment.
 But unlike auto loan modification, refinancing your loan involves swapping your current loan for a new one with different terms.

 You’ll likely need good or excellent credit to qualify, and you’ll have to go through the same application process as you did when you took out your current loan.
-Most lenders also require that the mileage on your car not exceed 100,000 miles, and you probably won’t qualify if your vehicle is more than 10 years old.
+Most lenders also require that the mileage on your car does not exceed 100,000 miles, and you probably won’t qualify if your vehicle is more than 10 years old.

 When your application for the new loan is approved, the lender will pay off your old loan, and you’ll resume payments with the new lender.
 But with a car loan modification, you’ll work with your current lender throughout the entire process.